 Festivals are one of the most common events where people get their car stuck in a muddy field.
 So, how can you easily and speedily leave a festival when the ground is muddy?

-- Accept that it'll take a long time to get out of the car parks – up to several hours at some events.
+- Be prepared for it to take a long time to leave the car park, sometimes several hours at big events.

-- If the car park is gridlocked by cars, be patient and switch off your engine when appropriate to save fuel.
+- If the car park is full and nobody is moving, be patient and turn off your engine when you can to save fuel.

-- Make sure your towing eye is accessible before trying to move off.
-This'll save you time later if you need a tow out of the mud.
-It's usually stored in the boot with the jack, and screws in by removing a small plastic cover in the bumper.
+- Make sure your towing eye is easy to get to before you try to move.
+It's usually in the boot with the jack and can be attached by removing a small plastic cover on the bumper.

-- Change into clean shoes or wipe off the ones you’re wearing – muddy wellies can easily slip on the pedals.
+- Change into clean shoes or wipe off muddy ones so you don't slip on the pedals.

 How to drive in mud

-- When you have to accelerate or brake, make sure you do it gently.
+- When you accelerate or brake, make sure you do it gently

 Can mud damage my car?